-ANTH 137 Medical Anthropology: Culture, Illness and Healing
+ANTH 137 Medical Anthropology: Culture, Illness and Healing (3) 3 hours lecture

 This course is a cross-cultural survey of health, illness and healing in small-scale societies as well as modern societies from a cultural, biological, and ecological perspective.
 Topics covered include perceptions of the body, perceptions of disease, life phases, culture-specific syndromes, healing practices, healers, nutrition, and healing and medical systems.